wanx-troopers/wanx-troopers.github.io/wan-animates.md

 > because the model has separate patch embed for pose, it doesn't have to match in resolution, but in the code currently either full or half size only are supported

 > for SCAIL the lightx2v 2.1 I2V

-> it's I2V model basically, but input channels are 20

 Official SCAIL code is relying on [Neural Localizer Fields](https://github.com/isarandi/nlf) model to derive human pose from existing videos.
 That is the part that is not yet implemented in Comfy. `.pt` file for the model available from [GH:isarandi/nlf/releases](https://github.com/isarandi/nlf/releases).